mrnninster/Translator/README.md

 ### HOW TO USE
 #### On Windows
-- Launch app on Windows (main.exe in the dist folder)
+- Launch app on Windows (Any of the main.exe in the dist folder.
+Please note that this app requires internet access)
 - A dialog box may appear, ignore it as this is simply for debugging
 - Select the source language
 - Type into the text field what you intend on translating